My Experience Buying and Using the Giro Vanquish Helmet

 The Goggles: The reason I bought it.

-It would be nice if the helmet came with a helmet bag, mostly mesh for evaporation and airflow, but a padded pocket for the goggles (or at least a goggles bag).
+It would be nice if the helmet came with a helmet bag, mostly mesh for evaporation and airflow.
+A padded pocket for the goggles (or at least a goggles bag).
 It’s not something I usually care about, but after my second ride with it, I placed the helmet carefully in the back seat of the car.
 Later, a back seat passenger later put it in the floor where it got jammed into the seat adjustment rails.
 My new helmet that I finally bought had gouged lenses in the first week.
 Replacement lenses are $80.
-I could take it in between rides, but rides are quite frequent, and the more things that go inside, the more opportunities I have to forget to bring it back out.
+I could take the helmet and goggles in between rides, but rides are quite frequent, and the more things that go inside, the more opportunities I have to forget to bring them back out.

 The eye protection of the visor/goggles is good enough that I open my eyes wider and relax my face much more than with sunglasses.
 The wider area coverage of the UV protection is a bonus too.